backdrop-contrib/flickr/README.txt

 INSTALLATION AND CONFIGURATION
 ==============================
 1.)
-Simply extract the download package in e.g. the sites/all/modules directory.
+Extract the download package in the '/sites/all/modules directory'.
 2.)
 Enable the module in 'admin/modules'.
 3.)
 Configure the API Key and settings at '/admin/config/media/flickr'.
 4.)
 Allow permissions '/admin/people/permissions'.